ADACS-Australia/HWSA-2022/_episodes/03-BestPracticesInComputing.md

 ```
 {: .output}

-Which is fine but that was a bit of work.
-Instead we recomend that you learn how to use [pandas](https://pandas.pydata.org/docs/).
-Pandas makes reading in and inspecting data even easier.
+Which is fine but that was a bit of work for what feels like a very standard task.
+Let's be guided by the "don't repeat others" mentality, and see if we can find an existing solution that will do this work for us.
+The python data analysis library [pandas](https://pandas.pydata.org/docs/) has a lot of great functionality built around data structures called data frames which are a fancy kind of table.
+So if we let pandas do all the hard work for us then we can replace our above code with the following:

 ```
+# Use the pandas library
 import pandas as pd

+# read a csv file into a data frame
 df = pd.read_csv('Australian_Metorite_Landings.csv')

 # Have a look at the data